lae/web/content/logs/2019-05-01-vtuber-etiquette-please-read.md

 +++

-**No, she doesn't speak English, and yes, there are (probably) other English speakers in the chat who are not there to chitchat with you.
+**No, she doesn't speak English, and yes, there are (probably) other English speakers in the chat, but they're not there to chat with you.
 Stop asking.**